maxalmonte14/phpcollections/docs/PHPCollections-Interfaces-ArrayableInterface.md

-PHPCollections\Interfaces\CollectionInterface
+PHPCollections\Interfaces\ArrayableInterface
 ===============

-* Interface name: CollectionInterface
+* Interface name: ArrayableInterface
 * Namespace: PHPCollections\Interfaces
 * This is an **interface**